dangerouslyconfident/interYT/README.md

 Select the entire project folder from your computer.

-The "YouTube Q&A" extension will now appear, and its icon will be in your browser's toolbar.
+The "interYT" extension will now appear, and its icon will be in your browser's toolbar.

 # How to Use